 Fairy Folk Mead

 (For communing with devic entities, fairy folk, and plant spirits)

 History and Folklore: Primroses were sometimes called fairy cups.
 Europeans believed that the wee people sometimes took shelter in this blossom during storms.
 Also called cowslips, this flower was among those considered sacred to Flora (Roman) and Chloris (Greek), both of whom make wonderful patronesses for Witches.
 The pinch of thyme in this recipe also invokes fairy energies.

-Primroses can be brewed from dried petals quite effectively, or you can freeze fresh ones until you’re ready to make this mead.
-Place the petals in a crock, and wash and peel the lemon and oranges, getting rid of as much pit on the rinds as possible.
+Primroses can be brewed from dried petals quite effectively, or you can freeze fresh ones until you are ready to make this mead.
+Place the petals in a crock.
+Wash and peel the lemon and oranges and get rid of as much pit on the rinds as possible.
 Place the rinds with the flowers and squeeze the juices over the flowers and rinds.

-In a separate pot, warm the water and honey together until the honey is dissolved.
-Bring to a boil for the next 10-15 minutes and skim any scum that rises to the surface.
+In a separate pot, warm the water and honey together until the honey dissolves.
+Bring to a boil for the next 10-15 minutes and skim the excess that rises to the surface.
 Cool for another 10-15 minutes before pouring this liquid over the flower mixture.
-Let cool to lukewarm stirring regularly.
+Let cool to lukewarm.
+Stir regularly.

 Alternative Ingredients: Some folks like to add a touch of pineapple sage (about two tablespoons) to this mixture for a slightly zesty flavor.
 Magickally this will provide you with the wisdom necessary for dealing effectively with plant spirits and devas.
 Two other ingredients you can consider adding are heather flowers and strawberries, both of which attract fairies and mingle well with the other ingredients.

-Other Magickal Uses: Leave a bit of this elixir in your fairy garden, or pour it out as a libation in any ritual, spell, or meditation that’s focused on devic entities.
+Other Magickal Uses: Leave a bit of this elixir in your fairy garden or pour it out as a libation in any ritual, spell, or meditation that is focused on devic entities.

 Peaceful Petaled Soda-Pop